quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   Low-Power Wide-Area (LPWA) networks, providing efficient header compression and fragmentation mechanisms.
 As SCHC adoption expands beyond its original scope, there is a need to define a minimal architecture that identifies only the essential elements required for proper SCHC operation.
-This documents does not aim to replace the SCHC architecture defined in {{DRAFT-ARCH}}, but rather to investigate the minimal set of components and their relationships that are necessary for SCHC to function effectively in various deployment scenarios.
+This document does not aim to replace the SCHC architecture defined in {{DRAFT-ARCH}}, but rather to investigate the minimal set of components and their relationships that are necessary for SCHC to function effectively in various deployment scenarios.